Buying a New Build? Here’s a Checklist With Everything You Need to Know

 You can ask your builder or agent about the specifics, which might help you get a more accurate idea of when the house will really be done.
 Here are some of the questions you might consider so you can better understand the timeline:

-When will the foundation be finished?
+- When will the foundation be finished?

-How long will framing the house take?
+- How long will framing the house take?

-When does the roof go on?
+- When does the roof go on?

-At what stage do they install major systems such as plumbing, electric, heat and AC?
+- At what stage do they install major systems such as plumbing, electric, heat and AC?

-When does the drywall go up?
+- When does the drywall go up?
 What about other finishes?

-When is the cabinetry installed in the kitchen and bathrooms?
+- When is the cabinetry installed in the kitchen and bathrooms?

-What about landscaping?
+- What about landscaping?
 How long will that take?

-What is the anticipated closing date?
+- What is the anticipated closing date?

-When will we be able to move in?
+- When will we be able to move in?

-Because the timeline of your build can be a bit fluid, you’ll want to make sure that wherever you’re living during construction, you’ll be able to extend your stay if necessary.
+Because the timeline of your build can be a bit fluid, you’ll want to make sure that wherever you’re living during construction, you’ll be able to extend your stay, if necessary.

-The inspections (there will be a few!)
+The inspections – and there will be a few!

-Unlike a pre-existing house, which usually has one home inspection prior to purchase, a new construction home will often have several.
+Unlike a pre-existing house, which usually has one home inspection prior to purchase, a new construction home often will have several.

 These happen in stages as the house is being built.
 Depending on where you live, you may or may not be able to attend these inspections.
 In places like Chicago, where Laricy works, most buyers attend a pre-drywall walkthrough and then the final walkthrough.
 “In my market, buyers aren’t allowed back into a build until it’s complete,” he says.